MattFaluotico/DataStructuresAlgorithmsConcepts/Concepts/Concepts.md

 ### Class
 -

-### Abstraction
-- Client has access to a class but knows only what the class does, not how it works.

 ### Methods
 - Class Methods
 - Instance Methods
 	- Called on an instance/an object of a class
 	- objectName.instanceMethod();

 ### Abstract class
 - Allows private variables
 - An incomplete class
 - Any sub class must implement all the methods or be declared abstract itself.

 ### Abstraction
-- Hiding data
+- Hiding data.
-- How an interface just shows the methods
+- How an interface just shows the methods.
+- Client has access to a class but knows only what the class does, not how it works.
-- We don't know the components , we just know the parameters and results
+- We don't know the components, we just know the parameters and results.